Organizational Anthropology

-The anthropology of institutions is a sub-field in social anthropology dedicated to the study of institutions in different cultural contexts.
+'Organizational Anthropology' is a sub-field in social anthropology dedicated to the study of organizations in different cultural contexts.

-The role of anthropology in institutions has expanded significantly since the end of the 20th century.
-Much of this development can be attributed to the rise in anthropologists working outside of academia and the increasing importance of globalization in both institutions and the field of anthropology.
-Anthropologists can be employed by institutions such as for-profit business, nonprofit organizations, and governments.
+The role of anthropology in organizations has expanded significantly since the end of the 20th century.
+Much of this development can be attributed to the rise in anthropologists working outside of academia and the increasing importance of globalization in both organizations and the field of anthropology.
+Anthropologists can be employed by organizations such as for-profit business, nonprofit organizations, and governments.
 For instance, cultural anthropologists are commonly employed by the United States federal government.

-The two types of institutions defined in the field of anthropology are total institutions and social institutions.
-Total institutions are places that comprehensively coordinate the actions of people within them, and examples of total institutions include prisons, convents, and hospitals.
-Social institutions, on the other hand, are constructs that regulate individuals’ day-to-day lives, such as kinship, religion, and economics.
-Anthropology of institutions may analyze labor unions, businesses ranging from small enterprises to corporations, government, medical organizations, education, prisons, and financial institutions.
-Nongovernmental organizations have garnered particular interest in the field of institutional anthropology because they are capable of fulfilling roles previously ignored by governments, or previously realized by families or local groups, in an attempt to mitigate social problems.
+Organizational anthropology may analyze labor unions, businesses ranging from small enterprises to corporations, government, medical organizations, education, prisons, and financial institutions.
+Nongovernmental organizations have garnered particular interest in the field of organizational anthropology because they are capable of fulfilling roles previously ignored by governments, or previously realized by families or local groups, in an attempt to mitigate social problems.